The Henry Cow Box Redux: The Complete Henry Cow: Volume 20: Glastonbury and Elsewhere

 Released in December 2022 as a supplement to The Henry Cow Box Redux, it contains additional unreleased material uncovered after the release of the box set in 2019.
 Cutler stated in the liner notes that these recordings "are not hi fidelity", but in some instances are the only surviving recordings to feature these Henry Cow lineups".

 Glastonbury and Elsewhere was released in two forms, as a standalone digipak, and in a sleeve designed to fit into the Redux box.

+Lindsay Cooper is credited playing on "Half Asleep, Half Awake" but as the song was recorded at the Manor in November 1973 during Greasy Truckers Live at Dingwalls Dance Hall recordings Geoff Leigh was still playing with the band instead.